Decentralized storage of data sovereignty

 Blockchain technology, with its inherent characteristics of decentralization, transparency, immutability, and cryptographic security, is at the forefront of driving this transformation.
 Smart contracts (self-executing protocols embedded in the blockchain) automate and enforce data access and sharing rules, eliminating the need for intermediaries and returning control to users.
 Decentralized storage systems based on blockchain technology are a crucial component of this new paradigm, offering stronger privacy, security, and reliability compared to traditional centralized solutions by distributing data across multiple nodes.

-Global data created, collected, and consumed from 2010 to 2017 (in zettabytes), with a forecast for 2025
+Global data creation, collection, and consumption from 2010 to 2017 (in zettabytes), with projections for 2025

 Research Background

 When exploring decentralized storage systems (DSS), it is essential to understand the broader context of storage architectures, including centralized, decentralized, and distributed models.
-Each architecture offers varying degrees of control, security, and scalability when managing data.
+Each architecture offers varying degrees of control, security, and scalability in managing data.
 Understanding these distinctions helps better position the role of DSS in modern data management.

 Centralized, Decentralized, and Distributed Storage Systems